Canon 400D vs Pentax K-3

 Studio photographers will appreciate that the Pentax K-3 (unlike the 400D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 400D and the K-3 have been discontinued, but can regularly be found used on eBay.
+Both the 400D and the K-3 have been discontinued, but can regularly be found used on ebay.
 The 400D was replaced by the Canon 450D, while the K-3 was followed by the Pentax K-3 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.
+Further information on the features and operation of the 400D and K-3 can be found, respectively, in the Canon 400D Manual (free pdf) or the online Pentax K-3 Manual.

 So how do things add up?
 Is the Canon 400D better than the Pentax K-3 or vice versa?
 The listing below highlights the relative strengths of the two models.